 About the Data: The NRF 2012 Easter Consumer spending survey, conducted for NRF by BIGinsight, was conducted from March 6-13, 2012, and polled 9,242 consumers.

-Topics: Analytics & Automated, Boomers & Older, Financial Services, Food & Restaurants, Men, Mobile Phone, Promotions, Coupons & Co-op, Radio, Retail & E-Commerce, Technology, Telecom, Traditional, Women, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Data-driven, Financial Services, Food & Restaurants, Men, Mobile Phone, Promotions, Coupons & Co-op, Radio, Retail & E-Commerce, Technology, Telecom, Traditional, Women, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.